 - Literacy;

-- Mathematics:
+- Mathematics;

 - Understanding the world; and

 - Expressive arts and design.

 The seven areas are used to plan the learning and activities for individuals and groups.
-The curriculum is designed to be really flexible so that staff can follow the child's unique needs and interests.
-Children in the EYFS learn by playing and exploring, being active and following their own lines of enquiry in a supportive and stimulating environment.
+The curriculum is designed to be flexible so that staff can follow the needs of our children.
+In the EYFS children learn by playing and exploring, being active and following their own lines of enquiry in a supportive and stimulating environment.